CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 short description of each and the default values.
 Please keep in mind that there has only been minimal tuning of the model.

-:ref:`tab-bio-tracers2` :*Biogeochemical Reaction Parameters*

 .. _tab-bio-tracers2:

-.. csv-table:: Table 9
+.. csv-table:: *Biogeochemical Reaction Parameters*
    :header: "Text Variable", "Variable in code", "Description", "Value", "units"
    :widths: 7, 20, 15, 15, 15